Chicago Rail Link: Trackage

 The Chicago Rail Link's trackage stretches between Kensington, Irondale, Mokena, and Chicago, Illinois.
 The Chicago Rail Link has access to the BNSF Railway, the Canadian National Railway, the Canadian Pacific Railway, the CSX Transportation network, the Kansas City Southern Railway, the Norfolk Southern Railway, and the Union Pacific Railroad through the Belt Railway of Chicago.
 This is supplemented by trackage rights on the BRC for direct access.
 The Chicago Rail Link also provides access to the Iowa Interstate Railroad through Blue Island.

 CRI&P Subdivision 1B

-The majority of the Chicago Rail Link's trackage was CRI&P's Subdivision 1B, which was constructed in 1974.
-Automatic block signalling was installed in the 1910's, however upon Chicago Rail Link ownership, the line was downgraded to be unsignaled and single-tracked.
+The majority of the Chicago Rail Link's trackage was CRI&P's Subdivision 1B, which was constructed in 1874.
+Automatic block signalling was installed in the 1910s; however, upon Chicago Rail Link ownership, the line was downgraded to be unsignaled and single-tracked.
 This subdivision was used by Baltimore & Ohio Railroad for passenger trains crossing the Rock Island main line at Gresham Junction.
 This junction is now where Metra Rock Island District splits.

 There was a former extension of the line that went almost one half of a mile further, which intersected the main branch of the current day Metra Rock Island District.